 Q: Will I have to pay User Fees?

 A: Generally, sponsors of new animal drugs pay certain fees that support the review of products and applications.
 The fees include sponsor fees, establishment fees, and application fees.
-Some sponsors of IGAs in animals will qualify for a small business or other waiver from these fees.
+Some sponsors of IGAs in animals will qualify for waivers or reductions from fees, for example if they qualify for a barrier to innovation waiver or the IGA they are developing is in a minor species animal.
 You will find more information here regarding user fees generally and here regarding animal drug user fee waivers and reductions.